 4 Bring a microfiber cloth to clean your lenses

 Foggy mornings have a lot of moisture in the air.
 Your lens will get wet quickly as a result.
 Bring a couple of microfiber lens cloths to wipe away condensation.
-I use these cloths from Amazon; they can last long.
+I use these cloths from Amazon; they can last a long time.

 5 Use the histogram

-Fog and mist photos are often images with a lot of white or light gray.
+Fog and mist photos often have a lot of white or light gray.
 Therefore, use the histogram to check the exposure in the photo.
 The photo is often underexposed when the peak is centered or left of center.
 Then correct the exposure.
 You can adjust this when you use your camera’s manual or professional mode in the native camera app of your smartphone.

 Is there a histogram on iPhone and Android Phones?

 Some iPhones and Android smartphones come with a built-in histogram, or you can use the Moment Pro Camera app or Photo Extension Histogram for iPhone.
 Another possibility is opening your RAW image in Snapseed (iOS and Android) and pressing the bar chart icon in the bottom left corner.
 It will open up the histogram.
 The same is possible with Lightroom for Mobile, also available for iOS and Android phones.